 Here’s an example: Willow has decided to follow Jesus and he prays and goes to church, but when he plays baseball he says mean things to his team mate Joshua when Joshua strikes out or doesn’t play well.
-What does Joshua see as most valuable: winning the game or showing love and kindness?
-Is Joshua letting Jesus being his king when he plays baseball?
+What does Willow see as most valuable: winning the game or showing love and kindness?
+Is Willow letting Jesus be his king when he plays baseball?

 Here’s another example: Rachel loves Jesus and behaves herself at home and listens to her parents.
 One weekend she has a sleepover at Sage’s house and Sage wants to watch a movie that Rachel knows her parents wouldn’t want her to watch.
 Sage tells her that her parents would never find out.
 Rachel knows that Jesus would want her to keep her mind and her thoughts pure and she says no. What was more important to Rachel: doing what her friend wanted or putting Jesus first?

 Jesus told his followers to first seek the kingdom of God.
 That’s the greatest treasure there is.
 When kids like Willow and Rachel decide to put Jesus first, it’s like they’re trading their own desires for the most valuable treasure ever!